Glossary of broadcasting terms: A

 Aspect ratio conversion:- Changing the original aspect ratio of a HD picture through downconversion to either 16:9 letterbox or 4:3 center cut (see Center Cut).
 Also general term for converting original 4:3 / 14:9 material into 16:9 by zooming in whilst maintaining the aspect ratio, typically to allow the seamless insertion of archive footage into modern 16:9 productions.

 ascertainment:- Historic term for the process of community consultation required by the Federal Communications Commission of U.S. broadcasters.
 Ascertainment was intended to help a broadcaster determine the needs and concerns of the community being served.

 ASI:- Asynchronous serial interface: A streaming data format which often carries an MPEG transport stream (MPEG-TS).

 Aspect ratio:- The ratio between the width and the height of the picture.
-In NTSC television sets, this is 4:3; in widescreen (ATSC) sets, 16:9.
+In NTSC and PAL television sets, this is 4:3; in widescreen (ATSC, DVB, DTMB, and ISDB) sets, 16:9.
 Sometimes it is printed decimally as 1.33:1 for 4:3 and 1.78:1 for 16:9.

 Aston:- (primarily UK) A synonym for lower thirds, the graphics on the bottom part of a television screen.
 An on-screen overlaid graphic, usually giving the name of the speaker, reporter or place in frame.
 Name derived from Aston Broadcast Systems Ltd., an early manufacturer of character generator (CG) equipment.

 ATR:- Audio tape recorder: A method of recording sound by electromagnetic pulses on a sensitised plastic strip.

 ATSC:- Advanced Television Systems Committee: A committee established by the FCC to decide the technical standards for digital broadcasting in the US.
 See also ATSC 3.0, its third-generation digital standard.